mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 *[Laughter.]*

 Human beings are really interesting.
 We know pretty well, “Don’t do this.
-Don’t suffer, you don’t like suffering.”
+Don’t suffer; you don’t like suffering.”
 You know this pretty well.
 But in order to reach the terminating abode where there is nothing to do – verbally, or practically, or philosophically, metaphysically, nothing to do – finally what you have to do is, sit down when you have to sit down, walk when you have to walk.
 That’s all.
 It’s a very simple practice.
 We know this too.

 But still we have to go through bitterness.
 That’s an interesting point.
 That’s why this kind of question or koan comes up.

 ##### 14:00

-If you attend [sesshin](glossary#sesshin), even for [a] day, the [sitting](glossary#sitting), I think you have a lot of questions.
-But whatever you think – if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depth of human life or who are not interested in this kind of understanding – it doesn’t mean you should give up.
+If you attend [sesshin](glossary#sesshin), even for [a] day, [with] the [sitting](glossary#sitting), I think you have a lot of questions.
+But whatever you think – if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depth of human life, or who are not interested in this kind of understanding – it doesn’t mean you should give up.
 It doesn’t mean you should be engaged in a normal human life, forgetting this kind of practice, forgetting the deep understanding of human beings.
 It doesn’t mean that.

 If you give up this kind of practice, there is no compassion.
 Who helps human beings except you, except each of us individually?
 Who helps then?
 No one helps.
 So, you can help; each of us individually can help.
 This is a point.
 If you see the really ignorant human world, with ignorant people fighting each other – at that time you can really practice.
 That’s why you have to practice at that time: because that practice originates from your compassion.